Linkurious/docker-lke/README.md

 Overlay file will take precedence on anything included in the main configuration file.
 Values present in the overlay are no longer modifiable via the UI.
 Overlay file always takes precendenc.

-As the final configuration is the result of the merge of two config files, you can possibly create an inconsistent configuration file, that will not pass validation, and thus prevent Linkurious Enterprise to start
+As the final configuration is the result of the merge of two config files, you can possibly create an inconsistent configuration file, that will not pass validation, and thus prevent Linkurious Enterprise to start.

 See [Configuring Linkurious Enterpise](https://doc.linkurious.com/admin-manual/latest/configure/)